Matador (film): Plot

 Diego Montes is a former bullfighter, forced into early retirement after being gored, who finds sexual gratification by viewing slasher films.
 Among the students in Diego's bullfighting class is Ángel, a diffident young man who suffers from vertigo.
 During one episode of vertigo in the practice ring, Ángel has a vision of a woman killing a man during sex with an ornamental silver hairpin, stabbing at the base of the neck as a matador kills a bull.
 After class, Diego asks Ángel whether he is homosexual, noting that he is not experienced with women. Ángel says he is not and vows to prove himself.
 Later that day, Ángel follows Diego's girlfriend, Eva, to a neighborhood alley, making a fumbling attempt to rape her.
-When Angel shows shame, a disdainful Eva slaps him.
+When Ángel shows shame, a disdainful Eva slaps him.
 As she leaves, Eva trips in the mud and gashes her cheek.
 At the sight of her blood, Ángel faints.

 Guilt-ridden, Ángel tells his domineering mother that he needs psychotherapy.
 A member of Opus Dei, she insists he go to mass and confession as a condition of living in her home.
 Discussion with a priest does not satisfy him; Ángel goes to the police station to confess to rape.
 When Eva is brought to the station, she dismissively says Ángel ejaculated without penetrating her and declines to press charges. Ángel is as humiliated by the account of his impotence as by being dismissed as harmless.
 Alone with the police detective, Ángel notices photos of dead men with the same wound administered by the woman in his vision.
 He confesses to having killed them.
 The detective then asks about two missing women, who were also students of Diego, and Ángel confesses to killing them as well.

 Although Ángel leads the police to the two women's bodies, buried on Diego's property, the detective is not convinced.
 He questions how Ángel could have buried them there without Diego's knowledge, finds that Ángel has an alibi for one murder, and discovers that Ángel faints at the sight of blood.

 Assumpta Serna plays María Cardenal, a serial killer who kills during sex with an ornamental silver hairpin, stabbing at the base of the neck as a matador kills a bull.

 Antonio Banderas plays Ángel, who confesses to murders by two serial killers that he did not commit.